rfc-st/humble/README.md

   -l {es}                     Defines the language for displaying analysis, errors and messages; will be English if this parameter is omitted
   -lic                        Shows the license for 'humble', along with permissions, limitations and conditions.
   -o {csv,html,json,pdf,txt}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss_language.ext' file; csv/json will have a brief analysis
+  -of OUTPUT_FILE             Exports analysis to 'OUTPUT_FILE'; if this parameter is omitted the default filename of the parameter '-o' will be used
   -op OUTPUT_PATH             Exports analysis to 'OUTPUT_PATH'; if this parameter is omitted the PATH of 'humble.py' will be used
   -r                          Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIP_HEADERS ...]
 Skips 'deprecated/insecure' and 'missing' checks for the indicated 'SKIP_HEADERS' (separated by spaces)